LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 How to access things we don’t have anymore

+Need something for your research, teaching, or curriculum support?
+You can suggest a purchase and we'll do our best.
 University Libraries wants you to have what you need.
-If we don’t have it, we’ll do our best to find it or connect you with alternatives.
+If we don’t have it, we’ll find it or connect you with alternatives.

 In many cases, it will still be possible to access past volumes and issues of an electronic journal we previously subscribed to through post-cancelation access rights.
 These depend on several factors, including licensing negotiations between the library and content provider.
 Converting textbooks from print to online has mixed results, depending on the publisher.